Can I work during my studies?

 Students studying on a course above degree level (e.g. undergraduate degree, postgraduate degree, PhD etc) and those studying on Foundation Degree courses and some HND courses are permitted to work a maximum of 20 hours per week during term-time.
 During the official university vacations, students can work full-time (unlimited) hours.

-Students studying on courses below degree level (e.g. Foundation, pre-sessional courses, some HND courses etc) are permitted to work only 10 hours per week during term-time, however during the official university vacations, these students can also work full-time (unlimited) hours.
+Students studying on courses below degree level (e.g. Foundation, pre-sessional courses, some HND courses etc) are permitted to work only 10 hours per week during term-time, however during the official university vacations, students can also work full-time (unlimited) hours.

 Can I work full-time when I'm doing my dissertation?